Pharmaceutical Affairs Act

 Article 3

 The central competent health authority may establish a special organization to be in charge of the administration of medicaments.
-The municipal and county (city) government may also establish a similar organization if necessary and with the approval of higher authorities
+The municipal and county (city) governments may also establish a similar organization if necessary and with the approval of the higher authorities concerned.

 Article 4